UniversalDependencies/tools/README.txt

 code followed by two colons and "conll", e.g. "sl::conll" for the Slovenian data of CoNLL 2006.
 See the tagset conversion tables at http://universaldependencies.github.io/docs/tagset-conversion/index.html for more tagset codes.

+IMPORTANT:
-It assumes the CoNLL-X (2006 and 2007) file format.
-If your data is in another format (including CoNLL 2008/2009, which is not identical to 2006/2007), you have to modify the data or the script.
+The script assumes the CoNLL-X (2006 and 2007) file format.
+If your data is in another format (most notably CoNLL-U, but also e.g. CoNLL 2008/2009, which is not identical to 2006/2007), you have to modify the data or the script.
+Furthermore, you have to know something about the tagset driver (-f source_tagset above) you are going to use.
+Some drivers do not expect to receive three values joined by TAB characters.
+Some expect two values and many expect just a single tag, perhaps the one you have in your POS column.
+These factors may also require you to adapt the script to your needs.
+You may want to consult the documentation at https://metacpan.org/pod/Lingua::Interset.
+Go to Browse / Interset / Tagset, look up your language code and tagset name, then locate the list() function in the source code.
+That will give you an idea of what the input tags should look like (usually the driver is able to decode even some tags that are not on the list but have the same structure and feature values).